brenxm/Learnable/FunctionalRequirement_v0.1.md

       - **Final Action**:
          - A **Generate** button is placed at the bottom of this step.
 When clicked, it triggers the creation of the full subject material based on all prior inputs and navigates the user to a loading screen while the content is prepared.
 #### How It All Ties Together
+   - **Step-by-Step Flow**:
-   **Step-by-Step Flow**: The wizard progresses sequentially from Step 1 (defining the curriculum) to Step 2 (setting the tone) to Step 3 (adding features).
+      - The wizard progresses sequentially from Step 1 (defining the curriculum) to Step 2 (setting the tone) to Step 3 (adding features).
 Each step builds on the previous one, ensuring a cohesive and personalized subject-creation process.
+   - **Navigation**:
+      - Users can effortlessly navigate through the steps by scrolling vertically, as each step is seamlessly connected in a single, continuous interface.
+This intuitive design eliminates the need for separate page transitions, keeping the process fluid and user-friendly.
+   - **User Feedback**:
-   **User Feedback**: At every stage, the system provides previews or editable outputs, giving users control and confidence in the final product.
+      - At every stage, the system provides previews or editable outputs, giving users control and confidence in the final product.
+   - **Output**:
-   **Output**: Once the "Generate" button is clicked, the system compiles the curriculum, applies the chosen tone, and incorporates the selected add-ons, delivering a fully customized subject ready for use.
+      - Once the "Generate" button is clicked, the system compiles the curriculum, applies the chosen tone, and incorporates the selected add-ons, delivering a fully customized subject ready for use.

 #### Acceptance Criteria
 The Acceptance Criteria outline the specific conditions that must be met to ensure the Subject Creation Scene works as intended.
 These are broken down by the three steps of the process and include general requirements:

-**Step 1: Create Base Curriculum**
+#### Step 1: Create Base Curriculum
    - **Free-Text Input**:
       - The free-text box must accept user input and process it to generate a curriculum.
 The AI should produce a structured list of topics and subtopics based on the provided description.
    - **Preset Selection**:
       - Preset options (e.g., "comprehensive," "basic to advanced") must be selectable and modify the curriculum’s structure accordingly.
    - **Curriculum Preview and Editing**:
-      - The generated curriculum must appear in an editable format, allowing users to adjust it.
-Any changes should update the preview instantly.
-   - **Confirmation**:
-      - A clear option (e.g., a "Next" or "Confirm" button) must be available for users to finalize the curriculum before moving to the next step.
+      - The system must display the generated curriculum in a clear, structured format, accompanied by a text field where users can input edits with AI assistance.
+Changes made by the user should take effect only after pressing the "Refresh" button.
-**Step 2: Tone of Delivery**
+#### Step 2: Tone of Delivery
    - **Tone Input**:
       - The free-text field for tone description must accept input, and preset tone options must be selectable.
    - **Tone Example Generation**:
       - The system must generate an example of the selected tone applied to a random topic from the curriculum.
 This example should only refresh when the "Refresh" button is clicked after changes are made.
    - **Refresh Functionality**:
-      - The "Refresh" button must work, triggering a new tone example based on the current tone settings.
+      - The "Refresh" button must work only if either input text-field-box is filled or a preset option is selected, triggering a new tone example based on the current tone settings.
-**Step 3: Add-ons**
+#### Step 3: Add-ons
    - **Radio Options**:
       - Add-ons (e.g., Engagement Questions, Generate Voice) must be presented as clickable radio buttons or checkboxes, with default settings (e.g., Engagement Question: True, Generate Voice: False).
    - **Generate Button**:
       - A prominent "Generate" button must appear at the bottom of this step.
 When clicked, it must start the subject creation process and display a loading screen.
    - **Loading Screen**:
       - The loading screen must show a progress indicator or message to inform users that the subject is being generated.
-**General**
+#### General
    - **Navigation**:
-      - Users must be able to move between the three steps (e.g., via back and next buttons) until the final "Generate" action is completed.
+      - Users must be able to move between the three steps freely by scrolling vertically until the final "Generate" action is completed.
    - **Error Handling**:
       - If any step is incomplete (e.g., no curriculum created), the system must display a prompt requiring the user to fill in the necessary fields before proceeding.
    - **Data Persistence**: